 2021 – Mozilla introduces total cookie protection completely limiting tracking its users across multiple sites.

-By mid-2021 cookies are slowly becoming obsolete.
+By mid-2021 cookies have slowly become obsolete.
 While first-party cookies are here to stay, third-party data will no longer be gathered and shared between the ad tech giants and the rest of the advertising industry.
 If every time a user starts an app they are asked for permission to be tracked, they will only agree only 25% of the time, as shown by the most recent Apple update.

 These developments have brought cookies back to their primary form.
 They’re once again used to make the browsing experience easier and more convenient without infringing on user privacy.